everx-labs/samples/cpp/README.md

 2.4) Check whether the balance replenishment was successful:
 We can perform this check in different ways:

-2.4.1) Using gramscan service:
+2.4.1) Using ton.live service:

-Go to https://gram-scan-test.firebaseapp.com/accounts?section=account-details&id=0:<MyContractAddress\> using your contract address.
+Go to https://net.ton.live/accounts?section=details&id=:<MyContractAddress\> using your contract address.

 2.4.2) Using GraphQL:

-Go to testnet.ton.dev/graphql and run that code:
+Go to https://net.ton.live/ Open Playground and run this code:

 ```
 {